This article includes best practices for running a Split Synchronizer.

 being Xh = Ih = 10,800 (how many impressions per hour).

-Then our ℷ factor will be determined by
+Then our ℷ factor is determined by

 ℷ = T(h) / Xh = 60,000 / 10,800 = 5,555